 11. Call into the Sirius Arts Centre

-Sirius Arts Centre is a multi-disciplinary arts organization and a fantastic arts center with a great programme of events in the middle of Cobh.
+Sirius Arts Centre is a multi-disciplinary arts organization and a fantastic arts center with a great program of events in the middle of Cobh.
 The center holds regular art exhibitions offering the visitor an eclectic range of contemporary art from global artists.
 The center also offers artist in residency positions annually.

 Wed – Fri 10.30-17:00